 Calculations of Dosage May Be Wrong!
 Use Minimum Dosage

-When you make marijuana butter and use it in a recipe, you need to know how much weed to use for brownies, cakes etc. It can be a complicated process because there are so many variables that it is practically impossible to get a 100% accurate dose.
-Even licensed edibles and canna butter creators find it tricky.
+When you make marijuana butter and use it in a recipe, you need to know how much weed to use for brownies, cakes, etc. It is a complicated process because there are so many variables that it is practically impossible to get a 100% accurate dose.
+Even licensed edibles and cannabutter creators find it tricky.
 They tend to test their weed at various stages.

 The first test is on the cannabis flowers used in the production run.
-This gives them an accurate assessment of how many terpenes and cannabinoids can be extracted.
+This gives them an accurate assessment of how many terpenes and cannabinoids are available to extract.
 The next test comes after extraction and determines how successful the process was.
 Finally, they test again to confirm the level of terpenes and cannabinoids left behind.
 However, you have none of these facilities to hand when making weed butter.